 1. Connect a USB Keyboard and Mouse to the WRN unit.

-No on-screen keyboards are available in the re-image process
+On-screen keyboards are not available in the re-image process

 2. Back up your WAVE configuration if possible

 NOTE: Even though you might be locked out of the WRN Linux desktop in some cases,

 if you can log into the WAVE system from a client workstation or the WAVE Sync website,